Simon Cameron: Early life and education

+Prewar career

+Pennsylvania newspapers

-Soon after his 17th birthday, Cameron apprenticed himself as a printer to Andrew Kennedy, publisher of the Sunbury and Northumberland Gazette, and Republican Advertiser.
-In 1817, though, Kennedy, who had suffered financial troubles, released Cameron from his indentures, and the young man went to Harrisburg, capital of Pennsylvania, where he indentured himself to James Peacock, publisher of the Pennsylvania Republican.
-This was the leading Pennsylvania newspaper outside of Philadelphia; after two years' apprenticeship, Cameron was made assistant editor.
+Soon after his 17th birthday, Cameron apprenticed himself as a printer with Andrew Kennedy, publisher of the Sunbury and Northumberland Gazette and Republican Advertiser.
+In 1817, Kennedy, who had suffered financial troubles, released Cameron from his indentures, and he went to Harrisburg, where he indentured himself to James Peacock, publisher of the Pennsylvania Republican, the leading Pennsylvania newspaper outside of Philadelphia; after two years' apprenticeship, Cameron was made the newspaper's assistant editor.

-Involvement with a Harrisburg newspaper meant involvement in Pennsylvania politics; in 1842, Simon Cameron would state that he had attended almost every session of the Pennsylvania General Assembly, the state legislature, since 1817.
-He met Samuel D. Ingham, the Secretary of the Commonwealth.
-Ingram was the proprietor of the Doylestown Messenger, and following the departure of its editor, hired Cameron as his replacement, a position he took in January 1821.
-He held this position throughout that year, but the newspaper was not profitable and merged with another local paper, costing Cameron his job.
+Involvement with a newspaper in Harrisburg, the state capital, meant involvement in Pennsylvania politics; in 1842, Cameron said he had attended almost every session of the Pennsylvania General Assembly, the state legislature, since 1817.
+He met Samuel D. Ingham, the Secretary of the Commonwealth and proprietor of the Doylestown Messenger.
+Following the departure of its editor, he hired Cameron as his replacement in January 1821.
+Cameron held this position throughout the year, but the newspaper was not profitable and merged with another local paper, costing Cameron his job.

-Cameron next worked as a compositor for the Congressional Globe, the periodical which reported the debates in Congress.
-Although it paid little, the job was ideal for a young man interested in politics, as it allowed him to build contacts with national political figures such as President James Monroe and Senator John C. Calhoun of South Carolina.
-In 1822, he returned to Harrisburg as a partner in the Pennsylvania Intelligencer, and after he was able to purchase the Republican, merged it with the Intelligencer.
-These enterprises gave Cameron enough security that he felt he could marry, and did so on October 16, 1822, to Margaret Brua.
-Ten children were born of that marriage, of whom six reached adulthood.
+Cameron next worked as a compositor for the Congressional Globe, a periodical that reported on the Congress.
+Although it paid little, the work was ideal for a young man interested in politics, allowing him to build contacts with national political figures, including U.S. President James Monroe and U.S. Senator John C. Calhoun of South Carolina.
+In 1822, Cameron returned to Harrisburg as a partner in the Pennsylvania Intelligencer.
+He then purchased the Republican and merged it with the Intelligencer, using a loan from an uncle.
+These enterprises gave Cameron enough security that he felt he could marry; on October 16, 1822, he married Margaret Brua, with whom he had ten children, six of whom reached adulthood.